 Where would we be without jazz music and the modern kit?

 When they were coming up in the industry, Max Roach and Alan Dawson, both cite Papa Jo Jones among others, as influences.
-Other larger-than-life drummers such as R&B/Rock progenitor, Earl Palmer, and Afrobeat creator, Tony Allen, both claimed to be aspiring jazz drummers in their youth.
-These examples aren’t unique – there are countless drummers who started out as aspiring jazz musicians.
+Other larger-than-life drummers such as R&B/Rock progenitor, Earl Palmer, and Afrobeat creator, Tony Allen, both claimed to be focused on jazz drumming in their youth.
+These examples aren’t unique as there are countless examples of drummers who started out as aspiring jazz musicians.